ImagineWagons8487/CST426_TicTacToe/README.md

 So after talking with the professor, I intialized a string with all zeros like this: `"000000000"` and just edited by index, which is more efficient.

-Right after was the next class, in which we implemented an AI for the game using the negamax algorithm.

 ## Side Quest 2: AI extra credit!!!

 As my final feature so far, I quickly implemented the ability to toggle playing against the AI with a button.